-This project was originally inspired by the show "Avatar the Last Airbender".
-We thought it wouldd be cool to control elemental powers with our hand gestures, so we decided to simulate it on the Hololens, an augmented reality platform.
-This was our first time using the technology and we had to reshape the idea in our brainstorming process.
+This project was inspired by the show "Avatar: The Last Airbender".
+We thought it would be fun to control elemental powers with our hand gestures, so we decided to simulate it on the Hololens augmented reality platform.
+This was our first time using the technology, and we had to reshape the idea in our brainstorming process.
 For example, we found that we couldn’t override certain gestures, such as holding a palm face up.
 Once we got an idea of the constraints of the device, we were able to better adjust our project.
 We chose the Hololens because of its unique ability to conjure illusions with our bare hands.

 What it does